semrush/intergalactic/website/docs/patterns/form/form.md

 @## Form validation

-See detailed information about the form validation in [Validation](/patterns/validation-form/).
+Find detailed information about form validation in the [Validation](/patterns/validation-form/).

 @## Usage in UX/UI

 ### Vertical form layout vs. horizontal form layout

-Depending on your task, you can use vertical or horizontal form layout.
+Depending on your objectives, you can choose between vertical and horizontal form layouts.

-Briefly:
+In brief:

-- vertical layout is good for short simple forms and forms for mobile screens;
+- Vertical layout is suitable for short and simple forms, especially on mobile screens.
-- horizontal layout is suitable for complex forms, where you need to slow the user down to help them avoid mistakes.
+- Horizontal layout is preferable for complex forms, slowing users down to reduce errors.

 ### Vertical form layout

-**When to use?**
+**When to use**

-- The form is small and simple.
+- The form is small and straightforward.
-- The cost of a mistake after completing the form isn’t big.
+- Mistakes made after form completion have minimal consequences.

 ![](static/label-1.png)

 **Advantages of vertical form layout**

-- It is quicker to be completed (see the [research](https://www.uxmatters.com/mt/archives/2006/07/label-placement-in-forms.php)).
+- Faster completion (refer to [research](https://www.uxmatters.com/mt/archives/2006/07/label-placement-in-forms.php)).
-- It is simpler to be scanned with eyes.
+- Easier scanning with the eyes.
-- It is ideal for multilingual interfaces.
+- Ideal for multilingual interfaces.

 **Disadvantages of vertical form layout**

-- It needs more vertical space.
+- Requires more vertical space.
-- It isn’t an ideal solution for large forms (and the complex ones).
+- Not ideal for extensive or complex forms.

 ### Horizontal form layout, left label alignment

-**When to use?**
+**When to use**

-- The form is large and/or complex, and you need to slow the user down in order they don’t make mistakes.
+- The form is sizable and/or complex, warranting a slower user pace to prevent errors.
-- “Price of the mistake” after the completion of a large form is significant.
+- Substantial consequences result from mistakes after completing a large form.

 ![](static/label-3.png)

 **Advantages of horizontal form layout with left label alignment**

-- It can be compact (take less vertical space, unlike the forms with vertical layout).
+- Can be more compact (uses less vertical space than vertical layouts).
-- It claims more user’s attention.
+- Attracts more user attention.

 **Disadvantages of horizontal form layout with left label alignment**

-- It needs more horizontal space.
+- Requires more horizontal space.
-- It takes more time to complete (see the [research](https://www.uxmatters.com/mt/archives/2006/07/label-placement-in-forms.php)).
+- Takes longer to complete (see [research](https://www.uxmatters.com/mt/archives/2006/07/label-placement-in-forms.php)).
-- It is less suitable for multilingual interfaces.
+- Less suitable for multilingual interfaces.
-- Screen magnification users may find it challenging to match labels with inputs as they only see a small part of the screen at a time.
+- Users who magnify their screens may struggle to match labels with inputs, given their limited screen visibility.

 ### Horizontal form layout, right label alignment

-**When to use?**
+**When to use**

-- The form is large and/or complex, and you need to slow the user down to help them avoid mistakes.
+- The form is sizable and/or complex, requiring a slower user pace to prevent errors.
-- Right alignment of labels visually better connects labels with inputs, in comparison with left alignment.
+- Right-aligned labels enhance the visual connection between labels and inputs, compared to left alignment.

 ![](static/label-4.png)

 **Advantages of horizontal form layout with right label alignment**

-- In view of visual connection between the label and the input this variant is better than the previous one.
+- Improved visual connection between labels and inputs.
-- Higher results of filling rate, in comparison with the previous one (see the [research](https://www.uxmatters.com/mt/archives/2006/07/label-placement-in-forms.php)).
+- Higher completion rates compared to the previous layout (see [research](https://www.uxmatters.com/mt/archives/2006/07/label-placement-in-forms.php)).
-- It can be more compact in comparison with the forms with vertical layout.
+- Potentially more compact than vertical layouts.

 **Disadvantages of horizontal form layout with right label alignment**

-- Such forms are more difficult to be scanned and read (labels are right aligned, user needs more time to find the beginning of the following line).
+- More challenging to scan and read (labels are right-aligned, requiring more time to find the start of each line).
-- It is less suitable for multilingual interfaces.
+- Less suitable for multilingual interfaces.

 @page form-a11y
 @page form-code